-μ = dynamic viscosity of fluid (mass per length times time)
+$\mu$ = dynamic viscosity of fluid (mass per length times time)

-In developing the hydrogeologic unit hydraulic properties for the calibrated model, a thermal gradient of 17 degrees Fahrenheit per 1,000 feet was used.
-These conditions lead to an increase in the hydraulic conductivity of approximately 125 and 230 percent at depths of 1,000 and 5,000 feet, respectively.
+In developing the hydraulic conductivity for the hydrogeologic units in the calibrated model, a thermal gradient of 17 degrees Fahrenheit per 1,000 feet was used.
+These conditions led to an increase in the hydraulic conductivity of approximately 125 and 230 percent at depths of 1,000 and 5,000 feet, respectively.